Frank Loesser: Early career as lyricist

 Loesser's first song credit was "In Love with the Memory of You," with music by William Schuman, published in 1931.
-Other early lyrical credits included two hit songs of 1934, "Junk Man" and "I Wish I Were Twins", both with music by Joe Meyer and the latter with co-lyric credit to Eddie DeLange.
-"Junk Man" was first recorded that year by Benny Goodman with singer Mildred Bailey on vocals.
+Other early lyrical credits included two hit songs of 1934, "Junk Man" and "I Wish I Were Twins," both with music by Joe Meyer and the latter with co-lyric credit to Eddie DeLange.
+"Junk Man" was first recorded that year by Benny Goodman with Mildred Bailey on vocals.

-In the mid-1930s, he performed at The Back Drop, a night spot on east 52nd Street, along with composer Irving Actman, while by day working on the staff of Leo Feist Inc. writing lyrics to Joseph Brandfon's music at $100 per week.
-After a year, Feist had not published any of them.
-Loesser fared only slightly better collaborating with the future classical composer Schuman, selling their 1931 song to Feist that would flop.
+In the mid-1930s, Loesser (along with composer Irving Actman) performed at nightspot the Back Drop on East 52nd Street.
+By day, he worked at Leo Feist Inc. writing lyrics to Joseph Brandfon's music for $100 per week.
+However, after a year, Feist had not published any of the songs.
+Loesser fared only slightly better collaborating with future classical composer Schuman, selling their 1931 song (which unfortunately would flop) to Feist.
 Loesser described his early days of learning the craft as having "a rendezvous with failure."
-While he dabbled in other trades, he inevitably returned to the music business.
+While he dabbled in other trades, he persistently returned to the music business.

-Loesser's work at the Back Drop led to his first Broadway musical, The Illustrator's Show, a 1936 revue written with Back Drop collaborator Irving Actman, which lasted only four nights.
-The year before while performing at the Back Drop, Loesser met an aspiring singer, Lynn Garland (born Mary Alice Blankenbaker).
-He proposed in a September 1936 letter that included funds for a railroad ticket to Los Angeles where Loesser's contract to Universal Pictures had just ended.
-The couple married in a judge's office.
+Loesser's work at the Back Drop led to his first Broadway musical (which lasted only four nights), The Illustrator's Show, a 1936 revue written with Back Drop collaborator Actman.
+The previous year while performing at the Back Drop, Loesser met aspiring singer Lynn Garland (née Mary Alice Blankenbaker).
+He proposed marriage in a September 1936 letter that included money for a railroad ticket to Los Angeles, where Loesser's contract to Universal Pictures had just ended.
+The couple was married in a judge's office.

 Loesser was offered a contract by Paramount Pictures.
-His first song credit there was "Moon of Manakoora", written with Alfred Newman for Dorothy Lamour in the film The Hurricane.
-He wrote the lyrics for many popular songs during this period, including "Two Sleepy People" and "Heart and Soul" with Hoagy Carmichael and "I Hear Music" with Burton Lane.
-He also collaborated with composers Arthur Schwartz and Joseph J. Lilley.
+His first song credit there was "Moon of Manakoora," written with Alfred Newman for Dorothy Lamour for the film The Hurricane.
+He wrote lyrics for many popular songs during this period, including "Two Sleepy People" and "Heart and Soul" with Hoagy Carmichael and "I Hear Music" with Burton Lane.
+He also collaborated with the composers Arthur Schwartz and Joseph J. Lilley.

-One of his notable efforts was "See What the Boys in the Back Room Will Have", with music by Friedrich Hollaender and sung by Marlene Dietrich in Destry Rides Again.
+One of his notable efforts (with music by Friedrich Hollaender) was "See What the Boys in the Back Room Will Have," memorably sung by Marlene Dietrich in Destry Rides Again.

 In 1941, Loesser wrote "I Don't Want to Walk Without You" with Jule Styne, included in the 1942 film Sweater Girl and sung by Betty Jane Rhodes.
 Irving Berlin was a huge fan of the song and once played it repeatedly, telling Loesser why he believed it was the greatest song he wished he'd written.

-Members of the Western Writers of America chose the 1942 song "Jingle Jangle Jingle", for which Loesser wrote the lyrics, as one of the Top 100 Western songs of all time.
+Members of the Western Writers of America chose the 1942 song "Jingle Jangle Jingle," for which Loesser wrote the lyrics, as one of the Top 100 Western songs of all time.

-He stayed in Hollywood until World War II, when he joined the Army Air Force.
+Loesser stayed in Hollywood until his enlistment during World War II.